YoelEigner/products-api/readme.md

 # Products API

 The Products API is a RESTful API for managing product data.
-It provides endpoints for creating, reading, updating, and deleting product records.
+It provides endpoints for creating, reading, updating, and deleting product records as well as user authentication endpoints.
 The API is built using Node.js and the Express.js framework, and it uses a SQL database to store product data.

 ## Getting Started